-The Expert Panel for Fragrance Safety concludes that this material is safe as described in this safety assessment.
+The Expert Panel for Fragrance Safety\ concludes that this material is safe as described in this safety assessment.
+This material has not been fully evaluated for photoallergenic potential.

 This safety assessment is based on the RIFM Criteria Document (Api et al., 2015), which should be referred to for clarifications.
 Each endpoint discussed in this safety assessment includes the relevant data that were available at the time of writing (version number in the top box is indicative of the date of approval based on a 2-digit month/day/year), both in the RIFM Database (consisting of publicly available and proprietary data) and through publicly available information sources (e.g., SciFinder and PubMed).
-Studies selected for this safety assessment were based on appropriate test criteria, such as acceptable guidelines, sample size, study duration, route of exposure, relevant animal species, most relevant testing endpoints, etc. A key study for each endpoint was selected based on the most conservative endpoint value (e.g., PNEC, NOAEL, LOEL, and
+Studies selected for this safety assessment were based on appropriate test criteria, such as acceptable guidelines, sample size, study duration, route of exposure, relevant animal species, most relevant testing endpoints, etc. A key study for each endpoint was selected based on the most conservative endpoint value (e.g., PNEC, NOAEL, LOEL, and NESIL).

-The Expert Panel for Fragrance Safety is an independent body that selects its own members and establishes its own operating procedures.
+\The Expert Panel for Fragrance Safety is an independent body that selects its own members and establishes its own operating procedures.
 The Expert Panel is comprised of internationally known scientists that provide RIFM with guidance relevant to human health and environmental protection.

 Summary: The existing information supports the use of this material as described in this safety assessment.
+This material has not been fully evaluated for photoallergenic potential.

-2-Methyltetrahydrofuran-3-one was evaluated for genotoxicity, repeated dose toxicity, reproductive toxicity, local respiratory toxicity, phototoxicity/ photoallergenicity, skin sensitization, and environmental safety.
-Data show that 2methyltetrahydrofuran-3-one is not genotoxic.
-The repeated dose, reproductive, and local respiratory toxicity endpoints were evaluated using the Threshold of Toxicological Concern (TTC) for a Cramer Class II material, and the exposure to 2methyltetrahydrofuran-3-one is below the TTC (0.009 mg/kg/day, 0.009 mg/kg/ day, and 0.47 mg/day, respectively).
-The skin sensitization endpoint was completed using the Dermal Sensitization Threshold (DST) for non-reactive materials (900 $\mu g/$ cm2); exposure is below the DST.
-The phototoxicity/photoallergenicity endpoints were evaluated based on ultraviolet/visible (UV/Vis) spectra; 2-methyltetrahydrofuran-3-one is not expected to be phototoxic/photoallergenic.
-The environmental endpoints were evaluated: 2-methyltetrahydrofuran-3-one was found not to be Persistent, Bioaccumulative, and Toxic (PBT) as per the International Fragrance Association (IFRA) Environmental Standards, and its risk quotients, based on its current volume of use in Europe and North America (i.e., Predicted Environmental Concentration/Predicted No Effect Concentration, PEC/PNEC), are <1.
+2-Acetylthiophene was evaluated for genotoxicity, repeated dose toxicity, reproductive toxicity, local respiratory toxicity, photoirritation/photoallergenicity, skin sensitization, and environmental safety.
+Data show that 2-acetylthiophene is not genotoxic.
+The repeated dose, reproductive, and local respiratory toxicity endpoints were evaluated using the Threshold of Toxicological Concern (TTC) for a Cramer Class II material, and the exposure to 2-acetylthiophene is below the TTC (0.009 mg/kg/day, 0.009 mg/kg/day, and 0.47 mg/day, respectively).
+The skin sensitization endpoint was completed using the Dermal Sensitization Threshold